Profile image

 Finnian specialises in public and civil law, with a focus on migrants’ rights, employment and climate justice.

-Finnian practises across public and employment law, and is regularly instructed in matters concerning immigration and asylum, discrimination and community care.
-He has appeared unled in the High Court, Employment Tribunal, First-tier Tribunal, the Upper Tribunal and the County Court.
+Finnian practises across public and employment law, and is regularly instructed in matters concerning immigration and asylum, discrimination, whistleblowing, community care and climate law.
+He has appeared unled in the Administrative Court, Employment Tribunal, First-tier Tribunal, the Upper Tribunal and the County Court, and has appeared led in the Court of Appeal and Employment Appeal Tribunal.

 Public and Administrative Law

 Finnian is frequently instructed in judicial review matters, with a particular focus on immigration and community care.
-He has appeared in the High Court and Upper Tribunal, both led and unled.
+He has appeared in the Administrative Court and Upper Tribunal, both led and unled, as well as appearing as a led junior in the Court of Appeal.
+He is currently instructed by the Frontline Migrant Health Workers Group in the Covid Inquiry.

 Recent work includes: